bitofsecurity/terasync/README.md

 files ~210GB in total</pre>

-<pre>Simply create a file terasync.sh in your home directory and use "sh terasync.sh" to run it.
-The script will explain rest of the steps. </pre>
+Simply create a file terasync.sh in your home directory and use "sh terasync.sh" to run it.
+The script will explain rest of the steps.

 <pre>==================================================================================================================
 root@ubuntu18:~# sh terasync.sh